Algebraic-Programming/ALP/README.md

 refer to the [the related documentation](docs/Build_and_test_infra.md).

+# Automated performance testing

+To check in-depth performance of this ALP/GraphBLAS implementation, issue `make -j perftests`.
+This will run several algorithms in several ALP/GraphBLAS configurations.
+This generates three main output files:

+1. `<ALP/GraphBLAS root>/build/tests/performance/output`, which summarises the
+   whole run;

+2. `<ALP/GraphBLAS root>/build/tests/performance/output/benchmarks`, which
+   summarises the performance of individual algorithms; and

+3. `<ALP/GraphBLAS root>/build/tests/performance/output/scaling`, which
+   summarises operator scaling results.

+To ensure all tests run, please ensure all related datasets are available as also described at step 5 of the quick start.

+With LPF enabled, please note the remark described at step 3 of the quick start guide, and note how the LPF installation was configured.
+Then please review and apply any necessary changes to `tests/performance/performancetests.sh`.

 # Integrating ALP/GraphBLAS with applications

 There are several use cases in which ALP can be deployed and utilized, listed